DarkStarSword/3d-fixes/DOAX-VenusVacation/README.md

 Update v1.9
 -----------
-- 3DMigoto updates to facilitate more advanced modding
+- 3DMigoto updated to 1.3.14 to facilitate more advanced modding
 - Now automatically saves the costume & shadow settings on exit/reload.
   Ctrl+Alt+F10 will revert to the default settings and reload.
+- Key bindings are no longer processed while alt+tabbed out.
 - Frame analysis now has several "profiles" that can be switched with - by default only skin and costumes are dumped to make blender imports faster.
   Press Ctrl+F8 (in hunting mode) to enable/disable dumping hair and